Vidhika48/RAG-App-using-Langchain/README.md

 To run the application locally, follow these steps:

 1. Clone this repository to your local machine.
-2. Install the required dependencies using `pip install -r requirements.txt`.
+2. Install the required dependencies
 3. Obtain your Google API key and replace `API KEY` in `app.py` with your actual key.
 4. Run the Streamlit application using `streamlit run app.py`.
 5. Access the application in your web browser and interact with it by entering questions.